Zelensky knows from bitter experience not to trust promises on security

 Talk continues of a European “coalition of the willing” to support peace in Ukraine.
 But the limits of European capacity to intervene were rammed home painfully in February, when Keir Starmer and others concluded that this would be impossible without US support.
 The requirement for action rather than words led to a painful realisation of the difference between a coalition of the willing and a coalition of the able.

-Trump coming face to face with Putin triggered another reversal of his views on Ukraine, and a return to looking to Zelenskyy alone to end the war – in effect blaming the victim for resisting rather than the aggressor for attacking.
-European leaders intervened in an attempt to head off any US attempt to impose disastrous terms on Ukraine on behalf of Russia.
+Trump coming face to face with Putin triggered another reversal of his views on Ukraine, and a return to looking to Zelensky alone to end the war – in effect, blaming the victim for resisting rather than the aggressor for attacking.
+European leaders intervened in an attempt to head off any US bid to impose disastrous terms on Ukraine on behalf of Russia.

 The European effort was a carefully choreographed massaging of Trump’s ego, in an attempt to compete with Putin’s hypnotic hold.
 One after another, the Europeans repeated Trump’s words back to him and praised him as the only person capable of breaking the deadlock and ending the war.

-The fact that it is Putin, not Trump, that can end the war at a moment’s notice, and that the ceasefire they were arguing for was long treated as the worst-case outcome and a sellout to Moscow, were carefully overlooked.
+The fact that it is Putin, not Trump, who can end the war at a moment’s notice, and that the ceasefire they were arguing for was long treated as the worst-case outcome and a sellout to Moscow, was carefully overlooked.

 But the danger remains that Trump and those around him are seduced by Russia’s framing of the war and by Putin’s manipulation, leading Trump to grasp at the belief that “he wants to make a deal with me”.
 Treating Russian territorial gains as an inevitable outcome is a Kremlin talking point, strongly endorsed by Trump.
 And describing Russian agreement to security guarantees for Ukraine as a major concession by Moscow is an extraordinary demonstration of mental capture.
 The United States has never previously sought or needed permission to protect its allies and partners against invasion.